 “origid”:”123e4567-e89b-12d3-a456-426655440000”,

-"rcd":{"nam":"James Bond","jcd":["vcard",[["version",{},"text","4.0"],

-["fn",{},"text", "James Bond"],

-["n",{},"text",["Bond","James","","","Mr."]],

-["adr",{"type":"work"},"text",

-["","","3100 Massachusetts Avenue NW","Washington","DC","20008","USA"]

-],

-["email",{},"text","007@mi6-hq.com"],

-["tel",{"type":["voice","text","cell"],"pref":"1"},"uri",

-"tel:+1-202-555-1000"],

-["tel",{"type":["fax"]},"uri","tel:+1-202-555-1001"],

-["bday",{},"date","19241116"],

-["logo",{},"uri",

-"https://upload.wikimedia.org/wikipedia/en/c/c5/Fleming007impression.jpg"

-]]]}}
+"rcd":{"nam":"Dentist Office","jcd":["vcard",[["logo",{},"uri",

+"https://logo.service-provider.com/DentistLogo.jpg"]]]}}

+"rcdi":"sha256-u5AZzq6A9RINQZngK7T62em8M"

 }

+Whenever the logo resource is updated, the new logo must be stored in a new file referenced by a new logo URL.

-RCD using ‘jcl’ with a URL to jCard
+RCD using "jcl" with a URL to jCard

-A ‘jcl’ key value for a ‘rcd’ claim should be constructed with the value being equal to an HTTPS URL of a file hosted on an HTTPS server containing a jCard string.
+A "jcl" key value for a "rcd" claim should be constructed with the value being equal to an HTTPS URL of a file hosted on an HTTPS server containing a jCard string.
 At a minimum the linked jCard file should include a “fn” and one “tel” objects for SHAKEN.
 Note: Additional objects are optional but may be ignored or disregarded by the receiving entity depending on the rendering capabilities of the device and/or network local policy.

-This is an example of an ‘rcd’ extension PASSporT with ‘jcl’
+This is an example of an "rcd" extension PASSporT with "jcl"

 Protected Header